Power of Attorney

 Power of attorney documents are designed to bring peace of mind to individuals who are beginning to consider what will happen to them if they are no longer able to care for themselves.
 If you become incapacitated through illness, injury, or aging, you can appoint another person to handle your finances throuh a financial power of attorney georgia.
 The person you appoint can act on your behalf financially; this is helpful even during a temporary incapacity when you cannot sign a check and someone needs to pay the monthly bills, for example.

 A power of attorney in Georgia is one of the most powerful and useful estate planning devices because the only alternative to the power of attorney is a conservatorship, which costs the client much more time and expense than a power of attorney.
 Our Atlanta estate planning attorney and other legal associates can help you prepare a power of attorney.

 Medical Power of Attorney in Georgia

 Durable power of attorney for health care is the medical power of attorney that grants power to a trusted person to make health care decisions on another person’s behalf.
 The selected agent will work with doctors and health care providers to ensure that the person who created the document receives the type of care that he or she desires.

 Financial Power of Attorney

-With a financial power of attorney, you can prepare a "durable power of attorney for finances," which is a document that allows a family member or friend to exercise full authority to handle financial matters.
+With financial power of attorney in Georgia, you can prepare a “durable power of attorney for finances,” which is a document that allows a family member or friend to exercise full authority to handle financial matters.
 The individual who is appointed is often referred to as the agent or attorney-in-fact.